 The international community has long recognized the role of mineral exploitation in conflict financing.
 Drawing on our expertise with the Kimberley Process, PAC developed the Regional Certification Mechanism for the International Conference on the Great Lakes Region that was adopted in 2011.
 We provide technical guidance and training to the Secretariat and Member States to ensure that they can effectively implement and meet requirements for international and regional standards.

 In the Great Lakes region, the artisanal mining sector remains largely informal and is prone to widespread corruption and violence, with almost no traceability or tracking for gold.
 This makes artisanal gold an ideal target for financing armed groups, resulting in exploitation of miners and loss of revenues for the government when gold is smuggled out of the country.
 PAC's Just Gold pilot project aims to formalize the Democratic Republic of Congo's artisanal gold mining sector by creating a traceable, conflict-free mineral supply chain from mine site to refiner that complies with international certification and regulatory standards.

-Ultimately, the goal of ending the trade in conflict minerals requires buy-in from the grassroots as well as governments.
-Local communities must be involved in monitoring the conditions under which minerals are extracted and traded.
-With a mind to this, PAC has supported the creation of a civil society platform, where NGOs can go to share expertise and recieve training in order to monitor the extractive industries for themselves.
+Ultimately, the goal of ending the trade in conflict minerals requires local civil society be involved in the monitoring and reporting of the conditions under which minerals are extracted and traded.
+PAC has supported the creation of a civil society platform, where groups share expertise and received training in order to monitor and report on certification mechanism.